What are the biggest problems with online home listings?

 The listing is too good to be true

-Real estate is not ecommerce – this is too big of a purchase to be done online, even if the latest tools make the process that easy.
+Real estate is not e-commerce.
+This is too big a purchase to be done online, even if the latest tools make the process that easy.
 Visit the home in person and make the decision based on the best information you can get: your own personal experience.

-The secrets shared here aren’t designed to replace your perspective.
-They will help you pick up on potential things to look at when you visit the property in person, or save you the trouble of visiting a home that looks good online, only to let you down once you see it with your own eyes.
+It will help you pick up on things to look at when you visit the property in person or save you the trouble of visiting a home that looks good online, only to let you down once you see it with your own eyes.

-As always, the best way to approach buying a home is to surround yourself with experts who know the homes in the areas you’re looking, and to work with a local lender.
+As always, the best way to approach buying a home is to surround yourself with experts who know the homes in the areas you’re looking and to work with a trusted lender.

 Applicant subject to credit and underwriting approval.
 Not all applicants will be approved for financing.
 Receipt of application does not represent an approval for financing or interest rate guarantee.
 Restrictions may apply.